Testing, Testing…

 SHOP THE AMERICAN SCOUSER COLLECTION TODAY

-For Liverpool, this outing is on paper one of the toughest on the schedule, together with the Etihad, Old Trafford, and Goodison (Stamford Bridge and Villa Park are up there, too).
-Arne is now four for six out of these, and with Everton looking as miserable as they do right now, we must consider the Reds slight favorites for three points across the park.
+For Liverpool, this outing is on paper one of the toughest on the schedule.
+Together with the Etihad, Old Trafford, and Goodison (Stamford Bridge and Villa Park are up there, too), the Emirates is no picnic.
+Arne is now four for six out of these.
+With Everton looking as miserable as they do right now, we must consider the Reds slight favorites for three points across the park.
 Slot still hasn’t lost an away game this year, and Forest is proving to be a trap for plenty of other teams, so perhaps that loss at Anfield wasn’t as shocking as it appeared.

 The testing continues, but so far, it appears to be going pretty well, at least on the pitch.
 This can’t be said for the backroom, who are making all of us antsy with those contracts.